Guatemala & Mexico: Spring 2014

-CCSSC 201 Cross-cultural Social Science 3SH
+CCSSC 201 Cross-Cultural Social Science 3SH

-In Guatemala, students will live with families and study culture in context to learn skills of adaptation and empathy, as well as ability to critique one’s host and native culture.
+Students will live with families and study culture in context to learn skills of adaptation and empathy, as well as ability to critique one’s host and native culture.

 CCHIS 302 History of Mesoamerica 3 SH